Tayjsl97/Diff-V2M/README.md

 ## Training
   Before running the training script, make sure to define the following parameters in `train.sh`:
 - `--model-config`
-  - Path to the model config file for a local model
+  - Path to the model config file for Diff-V2M
 - `--dataset-config`
   - Path to the dataset config file for training
 - `--val-dataset-config`